 Receive information from HMRC via the API platform with regard to an entity’s compliance with obligations under MTD regulations.

 You can also find further information provided on the HMRC’s website.

 There are a few exemptions to MTD which we’ve noted below.

 There are some exemptions for those who are not able to engage digitally for religious reasons or due to factors such as age, disability or location (no broadband availability for example).
 These are the same exemptions as the current exemptions for VAT online filing.
 So you’ll know if that applies to you.

 When MTD for income tax becomes mandatory there will be an exemption for businesses and landlords with a very small turnover, however this level has not yet been set.

 If you’re already a client of The Business Hut, there’s nothing you need to do.
 Your business accounts are already MTD compliant using the beautiful accounting software, Xero.
-The current HMRC portal used to submit VAT returns will be phased out in time for April 2019.
 All future submissions will need to be submitted directly through Xero- which it’s already capable of doing.
 Clever huh!